-Already several years ago, it was reported that word-of-mouth recommendations from peers influence over 90% of all B2B buying decisions.
+It has already been known for several years that word-of-mouth recommendations from peers influence over 90% of all B2B buying decisions.

 But do buyers really trust the peer content that they read online?
 The numbers speak for themselves: 88% of consumers trust online reviews as much as they trust personal recommendations.
 Corporate buyers, specifiers, and influencers tend to tune out traditional marketing communications, spending more time on online research and getting information and advice from peers and other trusted third-party sources.